thehyve/transmartApp-doc/source/smartr.rst

     |smartr_correlation_selection|

 #.
 The default view after creating the plot shows a scatter plot with the two selected nodes.
-    Every dot represents an individual.
-On the axis bins are shown with counts for that specific range.
+    Every dot represents an individual, with details shown on hover over.
+On the axes bins are shown with counts for that specific range.
 A line is drawn that represents the calculated correlation and intersection.
 On the right some basic statistics are shown.

     |smartr_correlation_visualisation|